taneltorn/CoverHunterFolkERA/README.md

 Note: Don't use the `torchrun` launch command offered in original CoverHunter.
 In the single-computer Apple Silicon context, it is not only irrelevant, it actually slows down performance.
 In my tests it slowed down tools.train performance by about 20%.

-The training script's output consists of:
-1. The model checkpoint files contained in the egs/covers80/pt_model folder, organized into epoch-specific subfolders.
+The training script's output consists of checkpoint files and embedding vectors, described below in the "Training checkpoint output" section.
-2. Embedding vectors for each piece of training data, stored as numpy arrays in the embed-{epoch#}-covers80 subfolders, accompanied in each epoch with metadata text files query.txt and ref.txt, which are identical to each other in this case.

 ## Evaluation